-The Frank Porter Graham Child Development Institute (FPG) was founded in 1966 by a small group of scientists who had a vision – to conduct research that would make a difference in children's lives, support families, and inform public policy.
-Since its inception FPG has recognized that every child deserves a safe, healthy, and stimulating childhood, and our work has been dedicated to making this experience a reality for all children.
-For over 45 years, FPG research, evaluation, technical assistance, outreach and service have shaped how the nation cares for and educates young children.
+More than five decades ago, the UNC Frank Porter Graham Child Development Institute (FPG) was founded by a small group of scientists with a shared vision: to conduct research that would make a difference in children's lives, support families, and inform public policy.
+Since its inception, FPG has recognized that every child deserves a safe, healthy, and stimulating childhood; and our work has been dedicated to making this experience a reality for all children.
+Our research and evaluation, implementation, technical assistance, and outreach have all shaped—and continue to shape—how the nation cares for and educates children.

-FPG researchers study important issues facing young children and their families, and we use this information to enhance policy and improve practice.
 We are committed to sharing the information we generate with the public and to supporting professionals' understanding and use of evidence-based practices.
-Like other top tier research organizations, our work is published in the most respected journals and publications in our field.
-What sets us apart is our effort to ensure that parents, educators, and other professionals who interact with children and families benefit from our work in a timely manner.
-FPG's dedication to both research and outreach is embodied in our motto: Advancing knowledge.
-Enhancing lives.
+Like other top-tier research organizations, our work is published in the most respected journals in our field.
+What sets us apart is our effort to ensure that parents, educators, and other professionals who support children and families benefit from our work in a timely manner.
+FPG's dedication to both research and outreach is embodied in our motto: Advancing knowledge to transform children's lives.